Derek, should I invest in my RRSP or my TFSA?

 If you’re already in a low tax bracket you may wish to save in your TFSA.
 Since reducing your taxable income is not a priority and your future withdrawals from your RRSP will be at the same low tax bracket the TFSA may provide you with a better savings platform.
 Remember that since you can take money from your TFSA without increasing your income that it provides you with flexibility in any given year without worrying about the tax implications.

 Finally, remember that the decision does not have to be either the RRSP or the TFSA.
 In fact, some investors use both as their savings goals allow.
 Both types of accounts are unique and valuable so make the decision that is right for you.
-My best recommendation is to talk with a qualified tax professional to determine which account may make the most sense for you and speak with a Wealth Advisor you’re your investment plans.
+My best recommendation is to talk with a qualified professional to determine which account may make the most sense for you and speak with a Wealth Advisor to help make your investment plans.